-The higher the concentration of carbon monoxide detected by the detector, the quicker it will respond.
-When sufficient carbon monoxide is detected a loud audible signal (85 dB at 1m (3 feet)) will be emitted and the Alarm LED will flash red once every second.
+(i.e. the 6th segment is shown the unit will sound a loud audible alarm (85 dB at 1m (3 feet)) and the Alarm LED below the symbol on the front of the detector will flash red once every second.

-The Alarm will sound:
+The Alarm will sound